How Much Does Fence Installation Cost?

 Q. What types of fences can I get?

 The answer to this question depends on the homeowner’s needs and location.
 In a rural area, barbed wire or electric fences can keep livestock enclosed.
-In urban areas, you might prefer an invisible electric fence to keep pets in the yard.
+In urban areas, an invisible electric fence may be best to keep pets in the yard.
 For aesthetic purposes, a 3-foot conversation fence might be suitable in the front yard, but an entire privacy fence may be preferred for the backyard.
 Fences can be made of split rails, wood panels, decorative wood, mesh, chain link, vinyl, composite vinyl (faux wood), aluminum, steel, or wrought iron.
 More than one fence type can be built on a property, and a fence builder can easily coordinate the colors and styles that will suit a homeowner’s needs and preferences.

 Q. Does a fence add to the value of a home/property?

 Yes.
-A well-kept fence boosts the value of your home by offering security, privacy, and curb appeal.
+A well-kept fence boosts the value of a home by offering security, privacy, and curb appeal.
 Potential home buyers will appreciate that the property is already secure and finished.

 Q. How do I maintain my fence?